x-govuk/govuk-design-history-template/app/posts/2020-01-02-set-up-a-design-history.md

     For example: `2020-02-19-first-designs.md` will create a page that can be reached at `<your-design-history>/first-designs/`

-2. Posts are made up of two parts: a frontmatter and its contents.
+2. Posts are made up of 2 parts: a frontmatter and its contents.

     A frontmatter starts and ends with `---` and is written using a key/value data format called YAML.
 In most cases, you will only need three bits of information: `title`, `description` and `date`.
 For example: